Parent–Child Connection

 Family relationships are shaped by many emotional, psychological, biological, and social factors.

-Family Constellations offers another lens for understanding how trauma, loyalty, exclusion, emotional entanglement, and unresolved family dynamics may affect parent–child connection across generations.
+Family Constellations offers another lens for understanding how trauma, loyalty, exclusion, emotional entanglement, and unresolved family dynamics may affect parent–child connection.

 This perspective does not replace therapy, psychological care, or medical treatment.

-It offers a systemic understanding of how barriers to connection may develop—and how greater awareness may support healing and reconciliation.
+It offers a systemic perspective on how emotional distance and barriers to connection may develop—and how greater awareness, safety, and belonging may gradually support healing.

 Explore Further